5 to 7: Plot

 When Brian is invited to a New Yorker ceremony to receive an award for one of his short stories, he is joined by Arielle, Valéry, Jane, and his parents.
-Jane tells Brian that her boss Galassi (Eric Stoltz), a publisher, has read his story and wants him to write a novel.
+Jane tells Brian that her boss Galassi, a publisher, has read his story and wants him to write a novel.

 Brian meets Arielle at the hotel and asks her to marry him, giving her a ring.
 He insists that he is truly in love with her, and Arielle accepts his proposal, telling him to meet her the next day at the hotel.
 Valéry shows up at Brian's apartment that night, slapping him and expressing anger at his betrayal of the rules and boundaries of an open marriage.
 He then gives Brian a check for $250,000 for Brian to give Arielle the life she deserves, and he leaves.

 The next day, the hotel doorman gives Brian a letter from Arielle.
 In it she explains that, although she loves him deeply, she cannot leave her husband and children, and asks him not to contact her again.

 Jane later ends her relationship with Valéry because it feels like a betrayal of her friendship with Brian, and Brian's first novel is published by Galassi.
-After some years, Brian is walking down the street with his wife, Kiva (Jocelyn DeBoer), and their two-year-old son.
+After some years, Brian is walking down the street with his wife, Kiva, and their two-year-old son.
 They run into Arielle, Valéry and their now-teenage children outside the Guggenheim.
 Valéry asks about Jane, and Brian tells him that she is married with a son.
 Arielle shows him subtly that she still wears the ring he gave to her before they part again.